kimberlyvo21/flappy-bird/README.md

-# flappy-bird
+# Flappy Bird
-A recreation of flappy bird
+A recreation of flappy bird using Python

-# How to get it running
+## How to get it running